 Any presenter will agree that you want to be compelling enough to focus your audience on what you are saying.
 You want them disassociated from their environment and concerns so that they travel with you to other times, places and possibilities.
 And you want them to adopt, at least for a while, new ways of seeing reality.

-The greatest public presenters will captivate audiences with their words and gestures.
-They'll use expectation, language, story-telling and "future pacing" which means they'll implant ideas for their listeners to act upon in future.
+Proficient public presenters will captivate audiences with their words and gestures.
+They'll use expectation, language, storytelling, and "future pacing," which means they'll implant ideas for their listeners to act upon in future.
 These techniques are all useful to hypnotize your audience.
-Hypnotic speakers don't just give the facts they will give their listeners an experience that will change the way they feel, think or behave.
-Hypnotic presenting appeals to the part of the mind that the greatest pieces of poetry or music do.
-In fact truly world beating public talks have a real rhythm.
+Hypnotic speakers don't just give the facts.
+Instead, these orators will give their listeners an experience that will change the way they feel, think, or behave.
+Hypnotic presenting appeals to the part of the mind that the most significant pieces of poetry or music do.
+Truly world-beating public talks have a real rhythm.

-He uses repetition, emotive words, he paints a picture of a positive future beyond current hard times but he doesn't lie to his listeners by pretending things are going to be easy.
-He connects what is important to his listeners, he evokes strong images.
-And like the language of storytelling or even epic myth he talks about avoiding an oncoming "Dark age" by fierce, proud, brave and collective struggle.
+Churchill uses repetition, emotive words.
+He paints a picture of a positive future beyond current hard times, but he doesn't lie to his listeners by pretending things are going to be easy.
+Churchill connects what is relevant to his listeners and evokes sharp images.
+And, like the language of storytelling or even epic myth, he remarks about avoiding an oncoming "Dark age" by fierce, proud, brave and collective struggle.

-In some of Churchill's speeches his language is almost confusing which is a favourite hypnotic technique too as it"ties up the conscious mind" and appeals more directly to the unconscious which absorbs it often before the conscious mind has untangled it : "Never was so much owed by so many to so few."
-He says when talking about the heavily outnumbered RAF men who fought the famous Battle of Britain.
-We know what he means without following the logical thread of the statement.
+In some of Churchill's speeches, his language is almost confusing, which is a favorite hypnotic technique.
+A speaker can use intentional confusion to "tie up the conscious mind" and appeal more directly to the unconscious.
+The subconscious absorbs words often before the conscious mind untangles meaning, for example: "Never was so much owed by so many to so few."
+He states this phrase while talking about the heavily outnumbered RAF men who fought the famous Battle of Britain.
+We, the listeners, know what he means without following the logical thread of the statement.

-If you want to be more hypnotic to captivate the attention of your audience then you might like to put these following tips into action (which are expanded in the new 10 steps to powerful public speaking course from hypnosisdownloads.com.
+If you want to be more hypnotic to captivate the attention and hypnotize your audience, then you might like to put these following tips into action.
+Which are expanded in a 10 steps to powerful public speaking course from hypnosisdownloads.com.
 (Affiliate link.)